zwade/PseudoSocket/README.md

 Field | Use
 ------|----
 clients | Object of all connected clients.
-Key is UID, value is PSConnection
+Key is UID, value is PSConnection limit | Total number of clients that may connect.
+Default is 4.

 ## PseudoSocketConnection
 #### Callbacks